Updated: Apr 22

 Make a call to the insurance firm and let them know about the accident.
 Make sure you don't embellish the circumstances of the accident or distort the injuries.
 Simply state the facts so that the assigned people can process the situation as quickly as possible.

-Attempt to get a copy of the accident report by the police officers who responded or ask your Personal Injury lawyer to obtain one for you.
+Attempt to get a copy of the accident report by the police officers who responded or ask your California Attorney For Personal Injury to obtain one for you.
 A small fee is charged to receive the police report.

 Keep track of your hospital visits and follow-up care for your burn injuries.
 You can also keep track of any prescriptions or recovery services that you have to pay for due to the accident.